 Fermentation causes changes in the composition of almost all ingredients of milk.
 The sugar of milk, called lactose, is broken down into lactic acid, which results in the acidification of the final product.
 As a result, very little lactose remains in Kefir, so people with lactose intolerance can much better tolerate Kefir than unfermented milk.

-How to take care of Kefir grains?
+How to handle Kefir grains?

-When kefir grains are not used, they can be stored dried or in a milk solution.
+When Kefir grains are not used, they can be stored dried or in a milk solution.

 They can be stored in milk solution for about 5 – 7 days in the refrigerator at 4° C, after which we should replace the milk.